 Deathless Frenzy (Ex)

 At 10th level and higher, a berserker can scorn death and unconsciousness while in a frenzy.
 As long as his frenzy continues, even if he would be reduced to negative amount of hit points equal to his Constitution score or less, he continues to fight normally until his frenzy ends.
 At that point, the effects of his wounds apply normally if they have not been healed.
 This ability does not prevent death from massive damage or from spell effects.
+When this ability is active, frenzy counts 2 rounds to be in effect.

-This ability replaces beast shape.
+This ability replaces beast shape and no escape.

 Greater Frenzy (Ex)